krober10nd/SeismicMesh/docs/source/usrman/tutorial.rst

 Or, the second way the user specified their own mesh size function ``f(h)`` and/or ``f(d)``::

-    # signed distance function for a cylinder
+    # Example of a signed distance function for a cylinder in unit space.
     def fd(p):
         # sizing function of a cylinder in [-1., -1., -.1] x [1., 1., 1.]
         r, z = np.sqrt(p[:, 0] ** 2 + p[:, 1] ** 2), p[:, 2]